 - Public performance: Royalties from the right to “publicly perform” compositions

-Examples: Radio (Terrestrial/Streaming) Live TV, Venues, Digital Media, Bars
+Examples: Radio (Terrestrial/Streaming) all forms of TV, Venues, Digital Media, Bars

 - Synchronization: Compositions that are “synchronized” to visual images for audiovisual work